Chartered Institute of Architectural Technologists

 The Chartered Institute of Architectural Technologists (CIAT) is the qualifying body for architectural technology, primarily in the United Kingdom but also internationally.
-The institute has members in overseas centres such as Hong Kong and the Republic of Ireland.
+The institute has members in overseas centres such as Hong Kong and Ireland.
 'Chartered Architectural Technologist' is a protected title listed in the European Directive 2005/36/EC.
 Chartered Members of the Institute may use the designation MCIAT and the title of Chartered Architectural Technologist.
 CIAT is a member of AEEBC (Association d'Experts Européennes du Bâtiment et de la Construction).

 History

 Origins

 The origins of CIAT are related to a report by the Royal Institute of British Architects calling for the establishment of 'an institute for technicians'.
 On 12 February 1965, the Society of Architectural and Associated Technicians (SAAT) was founded, representing and qualifying technicians within the construction industry.
 In its first year, 1,799 technicians joined the society.

 BIAT

 On 1 May 1986, SAAT became the British Institute of Architectural Technicians (BIAT), to reflect the specialisms of Architectural Technicians, and in 1994 the title of the Institute changed to British Institute of Architectural Technologists.
 In 2002 the Institute introduced a new technician grade to recognise the professionally qualified Architectural Technician.